 In this case, when the expression is entered directly into the stack, as soon as you press [NTER], the calculator will attempt to calculate a value for the expression.
-If the expression is entered between apostrophes, however, the calculator will reproduce the expression as entered.
+If the expression is preceded by a tickmark, however, the calculator will reproduce the expression as entered.
 For example: